Find a local criminal justice college.

 You like words

 And you aren’t afraid to use them.
 Researching, organizing, and writing—there’s a lot of that expected from a paralegal.
 And that’s totally okay; it’s something you thrive on.
 Court memos, briefs, contracts, and tax returns are just some of the many documents a paralegal will do in a day depending on the type of attorney you work for.

 You like security

 The job of a paralegal is pretty secure.
-According to the Bureau of Labor Statistics, paralegal roles are expected to grow by 15 percent through 2026.
-This is much faster than average.
+According to the Bureau of Labor Statistics, paralegal roles are expected to grow by 14 percent through 2031.
+This is faster than the national average.
 The demand for paralegals is growing, as attorneys try to lower their costs to make legal aid more accessible.
 Also, corporations are hiring in-house paralegals to cut down costs, as well.
 Competition may be fierce, but the paralegals that have been formally trained and have a great computer background will rise to the top.

 Sounds Good To Me

 If these points hit sweet spots with your personality and abilities, becoming a paralegal may be just the career for you: Learn more about the different specializations paralegals take and how to get started.

 More reading: A Full Guide Of Criminal Justice Careers